wolfpaulus/static-site-generator/README.md

         self.jinja_to_html("post.jinja", f"{post['name']}.html")
     self.context["post"] = None
 ```
-After re-running `Site_Generator("context.json").generate_site()` html pages for all posts have been generated and source snippets within those pages is rendered beautifully.
+After re-running `Site_Generator("context.json").generate_site()`, html pages for all posts were generated and code snippets within those pages look beautiful.

-## 6. Changes to the GitHub repository should trigger a rebuild/republish of the website.
+## 6. Storing the content in a GitHub repository rather than a SQL database

-To have github repository changes trigger a that all html pages are regenerated and republished we need a github repsoitory and a hosting provider.
-Let's start with the github repository.

 I created a new repo on <https://github.com> and named it __static-site-generator__.
-Locally, I ran these commands inside the VSCOde terminal:
+Locally, I ran these commands inside VSCode's terminal:

 ```shell
 git init
 git branch -M main
 git remote add origin git@github.com:wolfpaulus/static-site-generator.git
 ```

 Not everything needs to be tracked in the repo.
-While the /public folder contains the generated html files, it does not belong into repo since the build process will generate those file.
+While the ./public folder contains the generated html files, it does not belong into the repo since the build process will generate those files.
 Therefore, I added this to the ./.gitignore file.

 ```text
 .DS_Store